just0422/DeltaLock/README.md

 $ cd DeltaLock
 $ make
 ```
+*Note: the program `make` needs to be installed prior to executing any of the install scripts.
+If it is not, simply issue the command `sudo apt install make`.
+Then, enter the user password. `make` will install.*
 This will install every aspect of the application.
 There are, however, individual aspects that can be installed for development purposes.
 These are the important files for installation:
 ```
 Makefile